GABETROLL/holbertonschool-higher_level_programming/python-exceptions/README.md

 3. Handle ZeroDivisionError using 'try', 'except' and 'finally'.
 - Python finally
 - [Defining Clean-up Actions in Python's website](https://docs.python.org/3/tutorial/errors.html) (scroll down to section 8.7)
+4. Handle several errors at once using multiple 'except' blocks, and using 'try' and 'finally'.
+- see previous exercises